input-output-hk/rscoin-haskell/README.md

 During implementation of RSCoin the following design decisions and engineering trade-offs were made:

  + Overall correctness over overall performance
    We have picked synchronous protocol variant before applying any optimizations mentioned in the paper, or other ones.

- + Human-readability over performance
+ + Ease of sending values of types over the wire
-   We have picked MSGPACK as the application-level protocol.
+   We have picked Msgpack as the application-level protocol.

  + Correctness of persistence layer over scalability and performance of persistence layer
    We are using acid-state, which stores serialized Haskell terms on disk.
 That is not as fast as modelling the data in relational algebra and then storing it in an SQL-system, this is not as scalable as using a clustered